 However, treatment outcomes for AML patients vary.
-Dr. Campbell and colleagues note that while most patients respond to chemotherapy initially, many experience disease relapse; the 5-year survival rate stands at around 26 percent after an AML diagnosis.
+Dr. Campbell and colleagues note that while most patients respond to chemotherapy initially, many experience disease relapse; the 5-year survival rate stands at around

 But why do some people with AML respond well to treatment while others do not?
 Previous research has suggested it is down to the array of different genetic mutations that drive AML development.

 “There are many leukemia genes, most of which are infrequently mutated, and patients typically have more than one driver mutation,” the authors explain.